 It’s possible for cholesterol to be too low.
 However, this is much less common than high cholesterol.
 High cholesterol is strongly associated with heart disease, but low cholesterol may be a factor in other medical conditions, such as cancer, depression, and anxiety.

 How can cholesterol affect so many aspects of your health?
-First, you need to understand what cholesterol is and how it functions in the body.
+First, you need to understand what cholesterol is and how it functions in your body.

 Despite its association with health problems, cholesterol is something the body needs.
 Cholesterol is necessary to make certain hormones.
 It’s involved in making vitamin D, which helps the body absorb calcium.
 Cholesterol also plays a role in making some of the substances required to digest food.